koka-lang/koka/doc/spec/tour.kk.md

 #### With Handlers  { #sec-with-handlers; }

 The `with` statement is especially useful in combination with effect handlers.
-Generally, a `handler` takes as its last argument a function block so it can be used directly with `with`.
-Here is an example where an effect handler declares the dynamically bound `width` value:
+Generally, a `handler{ <ops> }` expression takes as its last argument a function block so it can be used directly with `with`.
+Here is an example of an effect handler for emitting messages:
 ```
 effect fun emit(msg : string) : ()